anilmainali/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 ## Westward through Northern Middle America

-The route here through the Northern United States is a variation of two famous trails:
+The route here through the Northern United States is a variation of two famous historical trails:

 <a name="LewisAndClark"></a>